tum-gis/3dcitydb-docker-postgis/README.md

 #### Image versions/tags
 * **latest** - Latest stable version based on latest version of the 3DCityDB.
 Built from [master](https://github.com/tum-gis/3dcitydb-docker-postgis/tree/master) branch.
 * **devel** - Development version containing latest features.
 Based on latest version of the 3DCityDB.
-Built from [devel](https://github.com/tum-gis/3dcitydb-docker-postgis/tree/devel) branch.
+Built from [devel](https://github.com/tum-gis/3dcitydb-docker-postgis/tree/devel) branch. **Note:** Visit the [Github page of the devel](https://github.com/tum-gis/3dcitydb-docker-postgis/tree/devel) branch for the documentation of the latest features.
 * **v3.0.0**, **v3.1.0**, **v3.2.0**, **v3.3.0**, **v3.3.1** - Same content as **latest** image, but built with a specific version (**vX.X.X**) of the 3DCityDB.
 Built from the branches named like the versions.

 > **Note:** Everything in this repo is in development stage.